stratosphereips/IDPS-Comparison-Tool-Scripts/README.md

 ##### command for getting the best slips threshold given the extracted ground truth labels and max accumulated scores

-note: this script assumes the correct ground truth labels are in scripts/extracted_gt_tw_labels.py and the correct max accumulated scores of slips are in scripts/extracted_levels.py
+Note: this script assumes the correct ground truth labels are in scripts/extracted_gt_tw_labels.py and the correct max accumulated scores of slips are in scripts/extracted_levels.py

+Note: This script completely discards flows and timewindows with any label other than benign or malicious, e.g. background, unknown label, no label etc.

 * to print the metrics to cli
 ```